CSS glossary entries for ‘B’

 background

-The background property is a CSS ‘shorthand property’ which allows you to set all of the ‘background properties’ on a given CSS ‘layout box’, in a single statement.
+property is a CSS ‘shorthand property’ which allows you to set all of the ‘background properties’ on a given CSS ‘layout box’, in a single statement. - Background position layer

 background-clip